 Specificity | Lists multiple specific concrete actions: HTTP traffic interception and modification, request analysis and replay, automated vulnerability scanning, and manual testing workflows.
 These are clear, actionable capabilities. | 3 / 3 |

 Completeness | Clearly answers 'what does this do' with specific capabilities, but lacks an explicit 'Use when...' clause or equivalent trigger guidance.
-The when is only implied by the nature of the actions described. | 2 / 3 |
+The 'when' is only implied by the nature of the actions described. | 2 / 3 |

-Trigger Term Quality | Includes good terms like 'Burp Suite', 'security testing', 'HTTP traffic interception', 'vulnerability scanning', but misses common user variations like 'pentest', 'pen testing', 'web security', 'proxy', 'intercept requests', or 'OWASP'. | 2 / 3 |
+Trigger Term Quality | Includes relevant terms like 'Burp Suite', 'security testing', 'HTTP traffic interception', 'vulnerability scanning', but misses common user variations like 'pentest', 'pen testing', 'web security', 'proxy', 'intercept requests', or 'OWASP'. | 2 / 3 |

-Distinctiveness Conflict Risk | Very distinct niche — Burp Suite is a specific tool for web application security testing.
-The mention of Burp Suite and its specific toolset (interception, replay, scanning) makes it highly unlikely to conflict with other skills. | 3 / 3 |
+Distinctiveness Conflict Risk | Clearly scoped to Burp Suite and web application security testing, which is a distinct niche.
+The mention of specific tool (Burp Suite) and specific domain (web app security) makes it unlikely to conflict with other skills. | 3 / 3 |

 Total | 10 / 12 Passed |